yinsxie/MonKi/README.md

   - TBA
   <!-- This project is provided under the MIT License.
 See `LICENSE` for details (add a LICENSE file if missing). -->

   ***

+  ## Notes for Devs

+- As for the current deadline, only have 1 dev branch
+- make branch `feat-[feature]`
+- CI Workflow will run :
+  - SwiftLint
+  - Swift Test
+- CI workflow will run after PR and after pushing to Main

+  ***